The Boogey Man: Plot

-Willy similarly has disturbing visions involving mirrors, which cause him to paint all the mirrors in the house black.
-Later, pieces of a broken mirror in a bag at his feet cause a pitchfork to levitate and nearly impale him.
-A shard from the shattered mirror becomes stuck to Lacey's son's shoe and is left on the ground where the light refracts across a lake where a group of teenagers are partying by an abandoned house.
-A skewer soon impales a couple kissing in their car while another couple drives off and leaves them.
-Soon after, Lacey flees to get in the house, only to see that her shirt supernaturally starts to tear apart.
-This also leads her to discover her aunt and uncle dead in the barn.
+Willy similarly has disturbing visions involving mirrors, leading him to paint all the mirrors in the house black.
+Later, pieces of a broken mirror cause a pitchfork to levitate and nearly impale him.
+A shard from the shattered mirror is accidentally tracked outside, where it reflects light across a lake to where a group of teenagers is partying by an abandoned house.
+A skewer impales a couple kissing in their car, while another couple drives off and leaves them.
+Soon afterward, Lacey flees to the house, and her shirt supernaturally begins to tear.
+She discovers her aunt and uncle are dead.

-Later, Lacey's husband brings in the family priest to investigate the mirror, only to see that when the priest's hand touches the mirror, it suddenly turns red.
+Later, Jake brings the family priest to investigate the mirror.
+When the priest's hand touches the mirror, it suddenly turns red.
 A piece of the mirror floats across the room and becomes lodged over Lacey's eye, letting the ghost possess her body.
 Controlling Lacey's body, the ghost nearly kills her husband and attacks the priest.
 Before he dies, the priest removes the shard from Lacey's eye, releasing her from the ghost's control, and throws it into the kitchen sink, where it bursts into flames as it touches the water.
-The remainder of the mirror is then thrown into a well, where the same thing happens, as an explosion releases the trapped souls and destroys the mirror once and for all.
+The remainder of the mirror is then thrown into a well, and an explosion releases the trapped souls and destroys the mirror once and for all.

-The film ends with Lacey, her brother, and Kevin visiting the graveyard.
-After they leave, the final shard of the mirror on the ground, which had gotten stuck to her son's shoe, glows red.
+The film ends with Lacey, Willy, and Kevin visiting the graveyard.
+After they leave, the final shard of the mirror, which had gotten stuck to her son's shoe, glows red.